massive-oss/mcover/README.md

-# MassiveCover is a cross-platform haXe code coverage framework.
+######  MassiveCover (MCover) is a cross-platform haXe code coverage framework.

 It injects compile-time code (using macros) to provide runtime tracking of code coverage.

-MassiveCover can integrate with existing unit testing frameworks to provide detailed metrics on test coverage.
+MCover can integrate with existing unit testing frameworks to provide detailed metrics on test coverage.

 Usage